 • A spouse’s income will be determined under the Federal Child Support Guidelines, which can be found here: https://laws-lois.justice.gc.ca/eng/regulations/sor-97-175/index.html

-• A spouse’s personal tax return income may not be the income that is used for calculation of spousal support, and thus it is very important to obtain legal advice on the issue of income determination.
+• A spouse’s personal tax return income may not be the income that is used for the calculation of spousal support, and thus it is very important to obtain legal advice on the issue of income determination.
 For example:

 • The spousal support analysis is complex and is usually the most difficult issue to resolve in a family law case.
 It is therefore very important to obtain legal advice on what your rights and obligations are with respect to spousal support before you make an agreement.